MicrosoftDocs/dynamics-365-unified-operations-public/articles/talent/Extensibility.md

 This app can be extended so that it can be used for other scenarios.
 For example, it can be used to show team vacation information, calendar events, and any team-specific events.

-To download the **Integration with Office 365** app, go to [Integration with Office 365](https://go.microsoft.com/fwlink/?linkid=2081787) on the Microsoft Download Center.
+To download the **Integration with Office 365** app and Custome Entity Structure, go to [Integration with Office 365](https://go.microsoft.com/fwlink/?linkid=2081787) on the Microsoft Download Center.

 ## Flow – Email Notification